gql-dart/gql/README.md

 ## Limitations

 `TypePolicy.keyFields` and `FieldPolicy.keyArgs` currently only accept a flat list of `String`s.
-Nested lists of strings and callbacks are not yet supported.
+Functions and nested lists of strings and are not yet supported.

 ## Gratitude